BattlehubCode/llama.cs.docs/README.md

 ## System Requirements
 Please refer to [this section](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#memorydisk-requirements) for information on memory and disk requirements.
-In general, it is recommended to use a machine with an 8GB Nvidia GPU, a modern processor, and 32GB RAM.
+The recommended machine is one with an 8GB Nvidia GPU, a modern processor, and 32GB RAM.

 ## Getting Started
 1. Open Assets/Battlehub/Chat scene